 Some VET providers may have an amenties fee or registration fee so check with your preferred provider.

 Universities and other higher education providers can charge their students a fee to cover costs for provision of services and amenities such as sporting and recreational activities, employment and career advice, child care, financial advice and food services.
 This is called the Student Services and Amenities Fee (SSAF).

 The government sets a maximum amount that higher education providers can charge you for SSAF.
-In 2018 it is set at $298, but this amount will vary slightly each year.
+As of 2023 it is set at a maximum of $326 per student, which will be indexed each year.
+Students studying on a part-time basis cannot be charged more than 75% of the maximum amount that students studying on a full-time basis are charged.
 Under government legislation, universities and higher education providers cannot spend the money they collect from SSAF on activities such as support for political parties.

 Any enrolled student can be charged SSAF, including if you are studying externally or part time, from a low SES or Indigenous background, undergraduate or postgraduate.
 However, some providers may adjust the amount that they charge students in these various categories.
 If you study part time you can’t be charged more than 75% of the maximum SSAF amount charged by the provider.

 If the higher education provider charges you SSAF, you are obliged to pay it, regardless of whether you intend to use the services and amenities that the fee covers.
 The provider sets a date by which SSAF needs to be paid.

 If you have difficulty paying SSAF upfront, you do have an option to defer all or part of the fee through an SA-HELP loan.
 If you opt to use SA-HELP, you only need to apply for it once for a specific course, although if you enrol in subsequent courses with the same or other providers, you would need to reapply for SA-HELP each time.